Zoom Out: The big picture on transitioning remote employees to the office

 As clinical psychologist, Dr. Marni Amsellem says in her LifeSpeak blog Better understanding anxiety and how to manage it, the best time to address anxiety is the moment we notice its onset.
 We can begin to combat anxiety by simply being present and finding a healthy outlet for our emotions, like taking a walk or writing in a journal.

 Strong leadership is essential to transitioning from working from home to working in the office.
 Managers set the tone for behavior and expectations, and their guidance is imperative to getting new employees comfortable in the office.
 If your leaders are participating in office life in a positive way, they are prompting others to do so as well.

 Leaders can inspire employees to participate safely in activities at work—going out to lunch, resuming office events where possible and encouraging new employees to take part when they feel comfortable doing so.
-Prior to the pandemic, a study revealed that said they felt isolated at work; and with the stress of the last year and the volume of employees who have changed jobs, .
+Prior to the pandemic, a study revealed that 40% of employees said they felt isolated at work; and with the stress of the last year and the volume of employees who have changed jobs, this number has likely increased.
 Research by HBR indicates that high workplace belonging leads to higher job performance, lower turnover risk, and fewer sick days.
 Leaders and long-term employees have an excellent opportunity to hit the reset button on their culture when they return to the office.

 The LifeSpeak Way

 At LifeSpeak, we’re dealing with this very challenge.